smartdevicelink/sdl_evolution/proposals/0299-Avoid-Deadlock.md

 When using SDL Core 4.5, and SDL iOS (v6.3.1 or later), a deadlock may occur when Audio Streaming is played while Video Streaming is stopped.
 Due to this support (https://github.com/smartdevicelink/sdl_ios/pull/1235/) in the current SDL iOS (v6.3.1 or later),  Audio Streaming continues to play when the app on HS side moves to background.
 For this reason (#1235), a deadlock may occur.
-To avoid the deadlock, it is desirable to add a mechanism where the protocol version is judged by the proxy and stops Audio Streaming when the app on HS side moves to background.
+To avoid the deadlock, it is desirable to add a mechanism where the negotiated RPC spec version is judged by the Proxy and stops Audio Streaming when the app on HS side moves to background.

 ## Proposed solution
-The protocol version is checked by the proxy, when the app on the HS side moves to background.
-If the protocol version is 5.0.0 or older, then Audio Streaming is stopped.
+The negotiated RPC spec version and the manufacturer name are checked by the proxy, when the app on the HS side moves to background.
+If the negotiated RPC spec version is 5.0 or older and the manufacturer name is not `Ford`, then Audio Streaming is stopped.

 ## Potential downsides
 None